dariopellegrini/Spike/README.md

                 // Status code
                 val statusCode = e.statusCode

-                // Function to have an error response containing response details.
                 // Generics used to have a typesafe computed result call val errorResponse = e.errorResponse<TVMazeError>()
                 val computedError = errorResponse?.computedResult // TVMazeError